You are here

 - If I'm Selected to the Team

-Any Canadian student (citizen or Permanent Resident) in grades 9 to 12 (secondaire III, IV, V and Cégep I or II in Quebec) and who has not reached the age of 21 on May 1 is eligible to attend that year's International Fair.
-All individual applicants, and at least one member of a pair application to Team Canada-ISEF must have either (a) previously attended at least one Canada Wide Science Fair or Intel ISEF, or (b) attended at least one national Sanofi-Aventis BioGENEius Challenge event, or (c) have approval from Youth Science Canada.
+Any Canadian student (citizen or Permanent Resident) in grades 9 to 12 (secondaire III, IV, V and Cégep I or II in Quebec) and who has not reached the age of 21 on May 1 is eligible to participate in that year's Regeneron ISEF.
+All individual applicants, and at least one member of a pair application to Team Canada-ISEF must have either (a) previously attended at least one Canada-Wide Science Fair, YSC Online STEM Fair or ISEF, (b) attended at least one national Sanofi Biogenius Canada event, or (c) have approval from Youth Science Canada.

-All past CWSF and Team Canada-ISEF finalists who are currently in high school receive an invitation by email.
+All past CWSF, YSC Online STEM Fair and Team Canada-ISEF finalists who are currently in high school receive an invitation by email.
 Finalists whose email address has changed since the CWSF may not receive the invitation.

 Approximately 1000 email invitations are sent to past CWSF and ISEF participants each year.

 Youth Science Canada welcomes applications for Team Canada-ISEF in both official languages.
-Applicants and Candidates may submit their materials (i.e., the Research Proposal, Project Report, and PowerPoint presentation) in English or French; however, the Intel ISEF forms provided must be completed in English.The Team Canada Screening and Selection Panels will evaluate and interview Applicants and Candidates in either English or French.
-At least one Team Canada-ISEF adult chaperone will be fluent in French.
-Please note: As a U.S.-based competition, the primary language of Intel ISEF is English.
-Intel ISEF organizers will provide translators during judging for students who prefer to present their project in another language; however, most Intel ISEF judges speak English only.
+Applicants and Candidates may submit their materials (i.e., the Research Proposal, Project Report, and PowerPoint presentation) in English or French; however, the ISEF forms provided must be completed in English.The Team Canada Screening and Selection Panels will evaluate and interview Applicants and Candidates in either English or French.
+At least one Team Canada-ISEF adult supervisors will be fluent in French.
+Please note: As a U.S.-based competition, the primary language of Regeneron ISEF is English.
+Regeneron ISEF organizers will provide translators during judging for students who prefer to present their project in another language; however, most Regeneron ISEF judges speak English only.

-The Intel ISEF Rules state that projects will be judged on work carried out during a maximum and continuous 12 month period between January 2017 and May 2018.
-This means that a project started in January 2017 and exhibited at the CWSF in May 2017 can be continued up to December 2017, and then exhibited at the Intel ISEF in May 2018.
-This rule is strictly enforced by Intel ISEF and all projects are carefully screened to ensure that the work falls within the required dates.
+The Regeneron ISEF Rules state that projects will be judged on work carried out during a maximum and continuous 12 month period between January 2020 and May 2021.
+This means that a project started in January 2020 and exhibited in the YSC Online STEM Fair in May 2020 can be continued up to December 2020, and then exhibited at ISEF in May 2021.
+This rule is strictly enforced by Regeneron ISEF and all projects are carefully screened to ensure that the work falls within the required dates.
 Be sure that you can document, via your project notes, that you did your project within a twelve month period.
 If the project is a continuation of a previous project, in-depth documentation of the previous project will be required, and the continuation must show substantial new work.

-No. Experience shows that the Selection Committee can properly evaluate a maximum of 30 projects in the time available, which is less than one from every three Regions in Canada.
-The project proposals, which must be submitted by December 15th, will be reviewed by January 15 and a short-list of final candidates will be prepared.
+No. Experience shows that the Selection Committee can evaluate a maximum of 30 projects in the time available.
+Project proposals, which must be submitted by December 15th, will be reviewed by January 15 and a short-list of candidates will be prepared.
 All applicants will be notified of their status by early February.
-Projects that are not selected to the short list are still eligible for participation in their regional science fair and for selection to the CWSF.
+Projects that are not selected to the short-list are still eligible for participation in their regional science fair and for selection to the CWSF.

 Experience has shown that projects need to be of CWSF medal quality to be selected to Team Canada-ISEF.
 This also explains our remarkable level of success at ISEF.
-If your project didn't win a medal at the CWSF, but you believe you have improved it so that it is now at that level, you are welcome to apply.
+If your project didn't win a medal at the CWSF (or a virtual ribbon in the YSC Online STEM Fair), but you believe you have improved it so that it is now at that level, you are welcome to apply.
 CWSF finalists learn a lot from participating and seeing top projects.

 Yes.
-Youth Science Canada will accept an application from participants who have competed in the Sanofi-Aventis BioGENEius Challenge; however, only individuals and teams of two will be considered for selection.
+Youth Science Canada will accept an application from participants who have competed in Sanofi Biogenius Canada; however, only individuals and teams of two will be considered for selection.

 Yes.
 We expect that all students who enter the Team Canada-ISEF competition will also enter their Regional Science Fair, ensuring that all unsuccessful applicants for Team Canada-ISEF have the opportunity to compete for a place at the CWSF.
-The decision on which students and projects represent a region at the CWSF rests solely with the Regional Science Fair Committee; however, ISEF finalists are not eligible to participate in the CWSF.
+The decision on which students and projects represent a region at the CWSF rests solely with the Regional Science Fair Committee; Team Canada-ISEF finalists are not eligible to participate in the CWSF during the same year.

-No. Students may apply for a place at Intel ISEF through Youth Science Canada OR their Regional/Provincial organization, but not both.
+No. Students may apply for a place at Regeneron ISEF through Youth Science Canada OR their regional organization, but not both.
 Your region will be informed if you are selected as a short-listed Team Canada-ISEF Candidate.
-Intel ISEF rules specify that you may only have one chance to be selected for Intel ISEF.
+Regeneron ISEF rules specify that you may only have one chance to be selected for Regeneron ISEF.

-Candidates selected to the final short-list in January are required to submit a five-page report and completed application forms by the deadline in March.
+Candidates selected to the final short-list in January are required to submit a project report and completed application forms by the deadline in March.
 The Selection Panel reviews the reports and conducts a 20-minute telephone interview with each short-list candidate.
-It is important to understand that this is a high-level competition and only 12 team members can be selected.
+It is important to understand that this is a high-level competition and only 8 team members can be selected.

 The Selection Panel includes academic specialists from scientific and technological fields, as well as Team Canada-ISEF alumni, who are well prepared to evaluate the projects presented.
-The Team Canada-ISEF Director and Youth Science Canada National Judge-in-Chief also participate in the selection process.
 The Youth Science Canada Executive Director provides administrative support.